imnanxu/QPPLab/README.md

 ### 2.3 (Step 3) Run 'st3_QPPFCvisual.m'
 <a name="section-2-3-1"></a>
 #### 2.3.1 Prespecified parameters
-In addition to the 3 parameters described in [Section 2.2.1](#section-2-2-1), the following three additional parameters can also be prespecified at the beginning of this script.
+In addition to the 3 parameters described in [Section 2.2.1](#section-2-2-1), three additional parameters can be prespecified at the beginning of this script.
 |     Variable name  | Description | Purpose   |
 |-----------------|-------------|--------|
 |`Pselect`   | a vector of integers | to specify the QPP #s to be visualized |